Simone Luchini

 Figure Creative Preference Optimization

 Ismayilzada, M., Laverghetta Jr, A., Luchini, S. A., Patel, R., Bosselut, A., van der Plas, L., & Beaty, R. (2025).
-Creative Preference Optimization. arXiv preprint arXiv:2505.14442.
+Creative Preference Optimization.
+Findings of the Association for Computational Linguistics: EMNLP.
+9580-9609.

 While LLMs have shown impressive performance on many natural language tasks they still struggle with creativity.
 Past attempts at enhancing LLM creativity have narrowly focused on improving their outputs' diversity on very specific tasks.
 In our work, we introduce Creative Preference Optimization, an alignment method that injects signals from multiple creativity dimensions (novelty, quality, diversity, and surprise) to guide the LLMs output.
 We compiled a large dataset of 200k+ human responses to creativity tasks, rated on their creativity by trained human judges.
 We used this large dataset to train a model, which was found to outperform several baselines including GPT-4o on creativity tests.
 Our findings show that creative preference optimization is a promising direction for boosting LLM creativity without compromising output quality.